loft-sh/devpod/desktop/README.md

 Tauri should automatically restart the app if your backend code changes and vite is responsible for hot module updates in the frontend.
 Enable debug logging to stdout during development with `DEBUG=true yarn tauri dev`.

+If you just want to preview the project locally, make sure to disabled the auto update feature by setting `desktop/src-tauri/tauri.conf.json->updater.active=false`.
+Please be careful not to commit this change later on.
 Once you're happy with the current state, give it a spin in release mode by running `yarn tauri build`.
 You can find the packaged version of the application in the `src-tauri/target/release/{PLATFORM}` folder.

 ## Check Type Errors